About ABS Support Team for Academia

 Japan became a Party to the Nagoya Protocol on Aug 20, 2017, when the ABS Guideline issued by the government of Japan on May 18 2017 as domestic ABS measures for the Nagoya Protocol, became effective.

-ABS Support Team for Academia, under the National BioResource Project by Japan Agency for Medical Research and Development (AMED), helps researchers who would like to use genetic resources for their research.
+ABS Support Team for Academia, under the National BioResource Project by Ministry of Education, Culture, Sports, Science and Technology (MEXT), helps researchers who would like to use genetic resources for their research.

 Our support activities include: